Technology Tales

 Sorting out a system update failure for FreeBSD

 With my tendency to apply Linux updates using the command, I was happy to see that something similar was possible in FreeBSD too.
 The first step is to fire up a terminal session and drop into root using the su command.
-That needs the root superuser password in order to continue and the next step is to update the local repositories using the following command:
+That needs the root superuser password to continue, and the next step is to update the local repositories using the following command:

 pkg update

-After that, it is time download updated packages and install these by issuing this command:
+After that, it is time to download updated packages and install these by issuing this command:

 pkg upgrade

-Most of the time, that is sufficient but I discovered that there are times when the above fails and additional interventions are needed.
-What I had uncovered were dependency error messages and I set to looking around the web for remedies to this.
-One forum question that was similar to what I had met with the suggestion of consulting the file called UPDATING in /usr/ports/.
-An answer like that looks unhelpful but for the inclusion of advice where extra actions were needed.
+Most of the time, that is sufficient, but I discovered that there are times when the above fails and additional interventions are needed.
+What I had uncovered were dependency error messages, and I set to looking around the web for remedies to this.
+One forum question that was similar to what I had met with the suggestion of consulting the file called UPDATING inĀ /usr/ports/.
+An answer like that looks unhelpful, but for the inclusion of advice where extra actions were needed.
 Also, there is a useful article on updating FreeBSD ports that gives more in the way of background knowledge so you understand the more about what needs doing.

 Following both that and the UPDATING file resulted in my taking the following sequence of steps.
 The first act was to download and initialise the Ports Collection, a set of build instructions.